nebblu/ACTio-ReACTio/README.md

 * `HA3g` : normalised 2nd scale factor derivative of Hubble : $\frac{d^2 H(a)}{da^2} \frac{1}{H_0}$

-### C) Functions to edit for custom background expansion:
+### C) Functions to edit for efficient calculation of custom background expansion:

-**Notes**:
-1) To use these functions in your new model, you should initialise a spline with H(a) - run hubble_init : see reactions/src/SpecialFunctions.cpp for the function and reactions/examples/reaction_cg.cpp for an example
-2) If you have the analytic forms for Hubble and its derivative and they are not computationally expensive, you can add these directly to `HAg` and `HA1g`  (see point **A**).
-Use of bespokehub is useful when you need to solve some equation for Hubble (root finding or differential equations for example) and initialising once and for all (via hubble_init) becomes more efficient.
+Specify the solver or solution in the following functions (in BeyondLCDM.cpp):

 * `bespokehub` : Normalised Hubble expansion: $\frac{H}{H_0}$ (this can involve a solution to some ODE)
 * `bespokehubd` : $aH \frac{dH}{da} \frac{1}{H_0^2}$
 * `bespokehubdd` : $\frac{d^2 H(a)}{da^2} \frac{1}{H_0}$

-Once specified, you can use the following splines (initialised with hubble_init in SpecialFunctions class) in HAg and HA1g (and HA3g if EFTofDE is being considered)
+Once specified, you can use the following splines (initialised with the hubble_init function in SpecialFunctions class) in HAg and HA1g (and HA3g if EFTofDE is being considered)

 * `myhubble` : $\frac{H}{H_0}$
 * `myhubbled` : $aH \frac{dH}{da} \frac{1}{H_0^2}$
 * `myhubbledd` : $\frac{d^2 H(a)}{da^2}\frac{1}{H_0}$

+**Notes**:
+1) To use these functions in your new model, you should initialise them - run hubble_init : see reactions/src/SpecialFunctions.cpp for the function and reactions/examples/reaction_cg.cpp for an example
+2) If you have the analytic forms for Hubble and its derivative and they are not computationally expensive, you can add these directly to `HAg` and `HA1g`  (see point **A**).
+Use of bespokehub is useful when you need to solve some equation for Hubble (root finding or differential equations for example) and initialising once and for all (via hubble_init) becomes more efficient.
+This was the case for the QCDM and Generalised Cubic Galileon model which performs a root finding algorithm per value of scale factor a.

+### Models requiring a solution to the Klein-Gordon equation or additional differential equations:

+In this case, you can follow the K-mouflage model implementation.
+For this there is a commented instance of the Klein-Gordon equation being solved in BeyondLCDM.cpp (see funcn_kmouflage_lna for the explicit differential equations and init_kmouflage_lna for the solver).
+The scalar field and its derivative are saved in splines to be called in the Hubble functions.

 Once you have added in the required functions you need to re-compile the source code by going to the `reactions` directory and running